Wildland fire evacuations are increasing across Canada.

 Wildland fire evacuations and evacuee numbers are expected to increase.

-With climate change, unseasonable and extreme weather are expected to become more frequent, including lightning strikes that cause fire, and the number and intensity of wildland fires, and the area burned, are expected to increase.
+With climate change, unseasonable and extreme weather are expected to become more frequent, including lightning strikes that cause fire, the number and intensity of wildland fires, and the area burned are expected to increase.
 Evacuation events are likely to continue to increase.

 Sources and references for wildland fire evacuations and its indicators

 - Beverly, J., and Bothwell, P. 2011.
 Wildfire evacuations in Canada 1980–2007.
 Natural Hazards 59, 571–596.